simonesilvestroni/simonesilvestroni/README.md

 # I use [**sound**](https://minutestomidnight.co.uk/sound-design/) and [**web technology**](https://minutestomidnight.co.uk/web-design/) to turn ideas into an enjoyable experience

-Based in Cambridge (UK), I’m a gen X with a straight to the point  attitude.
-Gravitating around duality, I use a mix of instinct and  academic learning to juggle between art and technology in equal measure.
+A gen X with a straight to the point attitude, I gravitate around duality.
+Using a mix of instinct and academic learning, I juggle between art and technology in equal measure.
+Based in Cambridge (UK), I work in web design and sound production under the moniker _Minutes to Midnight_.

 ## 📫 Find me